 Cut to fit and place top board first, using your nail gun and a level.

 Now you’re ready for the battens.
-Again, I cut mine at 4″ wide, but it’s all about personal preference.
+Again, I ripped mine at 4″ wide, but it’s all about personal preference.
 Choose a starting point–preferably in a corner or at the beginning of a wall.
 Attach your first batten using a level and nail gun.
-Work your way across the wall, placing a batten every so-many inches.
+Work your way across the wall, placing a batten every so-many inches (whatever spacing you have planned out).
 For my project, I spaced my battens 8″ apart.
 But again…personal preference. 🙂

 Note: You may be wondering, where does the word board come into play for board and batten….The traditional way to board and batten a wall is to place boards, cut to fit, in between your battens.
 To save money and time, I choose to use the wall as my board section.
 It really doesn’t change the look at all and you still end up with a beautiful (less expensive) board and batten wall.